Quantum readout: Security proofs

 cannot exceed (n+1)/(n+K).

 The security of the continuous-variable quantum authentication of PUFs against an emulation attack, has been also addressed in the framework of Holevo's bound and Fano's inequality, as well as a man-in-the-middle attack.

 All of the above security proofs assume a tamper-resistant authentication set-up, which is hard to justify in a remote authentication scenario.

 Experimental realization

 Quantum readout of speckle-based optical PUFs has been demonstrated in the lab.
 This realization is known under the name Quantum-Secure Authentication.

 This protocol, as well as the protocol in reference, are limited to short distances (< 10 km), due to practical issues associated with the transmission of the quantum states.
-In a classical setting, by encrypting the entries in the database of challenge-response pars, one can build a protocol which operates over arbitrary distances, and offers security against both classical and quantum adversaries (including emulation attack).
+In a classical setting, by encrypting the entries in the database of challenge-response pairs, one can build a protocol which operates over arbitrary distances, and offers security against both classical and quantum adversaries (including emulation attack).